Windh/Freise/Maurstad genealogy - Person Sheet

 In 1900 Charles Sr. moved his family to New Salem, living the first year on a farm later occupied by his nephew, Henry Klusmann.
 The move was made by train and their belongings arrived about a week ahead of the family.
 They had sent a farm laborer with their things and he stayed for a short time with Charles’ brother William, who came here with the early settlers.
 A sister, Karoline (Mrs. Henry Holle, Sr.), was also living at New Salem.
 William had purchased a very good team of horses for Charles Sr. before he arrived in New Salem.
 One was named Cooper and came all the way from Cooperstown, North Dakota.
 [Cooperstown is a small town about 200 miles east and north of New Salem.]

-In the spring of 1901, he purchased a farm located eight miles north of New Salem from Mr. Skubinna.
+In the spring of 1901, Charles purchased a farm eight miles north of New Salem from Mr. Skubinna.
 For three years they lived in a sod house and used a sod barn until they were able to have a new house and barn constructed by Mr. Bickle.
 In 1913 a modern dairy barn was built on this farm by Mr. Leonard under the supervision of U. J. Downey, superintendent of the New Salem Holstein Circuit.

-The couple was blessed with six children: Albert, Mamie (married to William Schwartz), Nellie (married to Earl Otte), Oscar (married to Alma Gaebe and Dorothea Rasch), Charles A. (married to Florence Wildy) and Alma (married to Dr. Paul W. Freise).
+The couple was blessed with six children: Albert, Mamie (married to William Schwartz), Nellie (married to Earl Otte), Oscar (married to Alma Gaebe and Dorothea Rasch), Charles Jr. (married to Florence Wildy) and Alma (married to Dr. Paul W. Freise).

-Upon retirement in 1923, Charles Sr. and Anna moved to New Salem and the farm was purchased by their son Charles A. They moved to Bismarck in 1953.
+Upon retirement in 1923, Charles Sr. and Anna moved to New Salem and the farm was purchased by their son Charles Jr. They moved to Bismarck in 1953.
 The Klusmans observed their 50th, 60th, 65th, and 70th wedding anniversaries.
 They were members of Peace Church.
 To many people, Charles Sr. and Anna were known as “Uncle” and “Aunt.”

 Anna died on September 5, 1960, at her home in Bismarck, North Dakota.
 She had been in failing health for two months.
 Charles Sr. died at his home in Bismarck on August 27, 1963, after being ill for one day.
 He was 99 years old, two months short of being 100.